Jordan Henderson: 2015–2021: Club captain and further achievements

+2021–2023: Domestic double and FA Community Shield

-On 15 September 2021, Henderson scored his first Champions League goal in seven years, the winner claiming all three points of the opening group stage match in the 3–2 home victory over AC Milan.
-On 24 October, he captained Liverpool to a 5–0 victory against Manchester United at Old Trafford, with his defence splitting pass putting Mohamed Salah through to score Liverpool's fifth.
+On 31 August 2021, Henderson signed a new long-term contract with Liverpool.
+He scored his first Champions League goal in seven years on 15 September, with the winner in the opening group stage match, a 3–2 home victory over AC Milan.
+On 24 October, he captained Liverpool to a 5–0 away victory against Manchester United, with his defence splitting pass putting Mohamed Salah through to score Liverpool's fifth.
 Henderson made his 300th Premier League appearance for Liverpool on 8 November against West Ham United.

-On 14 May 2022, Henderson became the first Liverpool captain to win 6 different trophies after winning the 2021–22 FA Cup.
+On 14 May 2022, Henderson became the first Liverpool captain to win six different trophies after winning the 2021–22 FA Cup.
+Liverpool just missed out on the chance to achieve a historic quadruple, coming second in the 2021–22 Premier League and Champions League, but winning both the EFL Cup and FA Cup.
+At the end of the 2022–23 season, Liverpool narrowly missed out on Champions League qualification.
+On 26 July 2023, Henderson confirmed he would be leaving Liverpool after 12 years.

+Al-Ettifaq

+On 27 July 2023, Henderson signed for Saudi Pro League club Al-Ettifaq for a reported transfer fee of £12 million.
+Al-Ettifaq were managed by Steven Gerrard, Henderson's former teammate at Liverpool.
+He made his debut on 14 August in a 2–1 win against Al-Nassr in the league.
+In January 2024, Henderson left Al-Ettifaq after his contract was mutually terminated.

+Ajax

+On 18 January 2024, Henderson signed for Eredivisie club Ajax on a two-and-a-half-year contract.
+He made his debut on 3 February in a 1–1 home draw with PSV at the Johan Cruyff Arena.
+He became a free agent on 9 July 2025.

+Brentford

+On 15 July 2025, Henderson returned to his home country, signing for Premier League club Brentford on a two-year contract.

 International career

 Youth

 Henderson made his debut for the under-19s against the Czech Republic in 2009, before breaking into Stuart Pearce's under-21 squad.
 He scored his first goal in an England shirt in the European U21 Championship play-offs against Romania, hitting a volley from outside the box to give England the lead.

 Henderson was selected in the England U21 squad for the 2011 European Championship.
 However, England were knocked out in the group stage.
 He captained the England U21 team in a 6–0 win over Azerbaijan U21 on 1 September 2011, scoring one goal in the Euro 2013 qualifier.
 He then scored his fourth under-21 goal in a 2–1 win away at Norway, maintaining England's 100% record in Euro 2013 qualification.
 On 3 February 2013, Henderson was named the England U21 Player of the Year in the inaugural year of the award.
 He captained the under-21 team at the 2013 UEFA European Under-21 Championship.